lainio/err2/README.md

 - 0.1, first draft (Summer 2019)
 - 0.2, code generation for type helpers
 - 0.3, `Returnf` added, not use own transport type anymore but just `error`
-- 0.4, Documentation update (current)
+- 0.4, Documentation update
+- 0.5, Go modules are in use now (current)

 We will update this package when Go2 generics are released.
 There is a working version which uses Go generics.
 We are also monitoring what will happen for the Go-native error handling and tune the library accordingly.